 - Do not make this a question of life or death, it is not!
 If CA does not work out, something else will, it always does.

 Hope the above helps.
-I would also urge all my fellow CAs and the people associated with the CA fraternity to keep it – Simple, Real and Positive for all the kids,” he concluded.
+I would also urge all my fellow CAs and the people associated with the CA fraternity to keep it – Simple, Real and Positive for all the kids.